Mo (wrestler): World Wrestling Federation (1993–1996)

-Their next feud was against the WWF Tag Team Champions The Quebecers and they even won the titles during a United Kingdom tour.
-Two days later, however, the Quebecers regained the titles in a rematch.
 Mo injured his leg in a singles match against Owen Hart on the May 1 episode of Wrestling Challenge (taped April 12 in Syracuse, NY).
 Mo would not return to competition until October.
-That summer, Mabel started to wrestle more singles matches; he was seen as the spectacle of Men on a Mission due to his size, the "special attraction" that got used to make rising stars look good.
-It wasn't until the early parts of 1995, that Men on a Mission started to team again on a regular basis.
+That summer, Mabel started to wrestle more singles matches, leading to a King of the Ring win.
+It wasn't until the early part of 1995 that Men on a Mission started to team again on a regular basis.

 In April 1995 after another loss, Mabel and Mo attacked the Smoking Gunns in a fit of anger, then apologized for it later on.
 When they asked the Gunns to come to the ring to let them apologize, Men on a Mission attacked them once again and then beat up Oscar, turning the duo heel and dropping their rapping manager.

 After a short feud with the Smoking Gunns, Mabel won the 1995 King of the Ring tournament.
-He became King Mabel with his trusty sidekick being dubbed "Sir Mo", wrestling royalty.
+He became King Mabel with his trusty sidekick being dubbed Sir Mo, wrestling royalty.
 When Mabel became king, the focus shifted from the team to Mabel once more with Sir Mo acting more as a manager and less like an active competitor as Mabel challenged for the WWF Championship.
 One of the last notable appearances for Men on a Mission was at In Your House 2 where they beat Razor Ramon and Savio Vega.
 They were also the opponents in the match where the British Bulldog turned on partner Diesel.
-Mo lost to The Undertaker on Monday Night Raw's November 27, 1995 episode during Mabel's feud with Taker.
-Mo's last WWF match was a lost to Marty Jannetty on January 12, 1996 in a house show at the Montreal Forum making it the last wrestling event at the Forum before it was demolished.
-Mabel and Mo's last appearance in the WWF together was at the 1996 Royal Rumble, where Mo accompanied Mabel at ringside, while he participated in the match, until he was eliminated by Yokozuna.
-Afterwards they left the WWF.
+Mo lost to The Undertaker on Monday Night Raw's November 27, 1995, episode during Mabel's feud with Taker.
+Mo's last WWF match was a loss to Marty Jannetty on January 12, 1996, in a house show at the Montreal Forum making it the last wrestling event at the Forum before it was demolished.
+Mabel and Mo's last appearance in the WWF together was at the 1996 Royal Rumble, where Mo accompanied Mabel (a Rumble participant) at ringside until he was eliminated by Yokozuna.
+Both Mabel and Mo left the WWF in early 1996.